 Initiate a Project

-1. Project Request Form
+1. Capital Project Application

-5. Project Investigation ReportThe Project Manager works with the Customer Representative and other internal constituents and external experts as necessary to develop a detailed cost estimate for the project called the Project Investigation Report (PIR).
-The PIR includes: the construction estimate, all other hard costs, contingency, soft costs (i.e., internal and external fees), schedule information, and other details relevant to the project's total cost estimate.
+6. Project Investigation ReportThe Project Manager works with the project stakeholders and external experts as necessary to develop a detailed cost estimate for the project called the Project Investigation Report.
+The PIR can be based upon detailed design estimates, or post-bid costs, and are usually completed immediately prior to construction.
+As stated above in step 2, if the project is a continuation of previous work, or based on a detailed study it may be possible to complete the PIR earlier in the project schedule for approval.
 The amount of time and effort required to develop a PIR varies depending on the scope and complexity of the project.